Berat-O/climate_ai/README.md

 # Climate AI Project

 Welcome to the Climate AI project!
-This repository is designed to help you get started with climate-related machine learning and analysis.
+This repository is designed for Naval Architecture and Marine Engineering Graduation Thesis

 ## Table of Contents
 - [Project Description](#project-description)